zulvkr/zulvkr.github.io/src/posts/django-rest-learn-part-1.md

   - Laravel
 ---

-I've been looking around for a better backend solution.
-In JavaScript jungle land, currently there are too many budding technologies to try.
-A situation that exacerbated by the TypeScript hype train.
+I've been looking around for backend solution in JavaScript jungle land.
+As a novice in backend, I preferred a battery-included framework to shape my application better, but currently there is no mature framework yet in JavaScript that fit my demand.

-In order to extricate myself from that, I went to Python.
+So I went Python.
 Python has better stability and is known as a solid backend language.
-It has amazing tools too: battery-included Django, micro-framework Flask, and their newer async cousin FastAPI.
-Backend has never been better in Python, so let's hop on the back of this snake.
+Python known to be used by big name as their stack, at least when they are starting.
+The software ecosystem includes battery-included framework Django, micro-framework Flask, and their newer typed async cousin FastAPI.
+Backend seems to be interesting Python now, and less decision crazy like in JS world, so I decided to hop on the happy train.

-So, as told by people on the internet, I learned Django first, which is a more opinionated framework that follows convention.

 I tell you it's not easy.
-It's difficult to start learning Django compared to Flask.
+It's difficult to start learning Django compared to simpler unopinionated framework like Express.

 Django is colossal, and the first thing I figured out to be confusing is the virtual env and folder structure.

 ## What is virtual env?